 Entertainment & Music

-As you stroll through the gardens, watch for the enchanting stilt-walking bees, bugs, and butterflies.
+As you stroll through the gardens, watch for roaming performers bringing the festival atmosphere to life.

 The festival also features a program of well-known and emerging local artists to keep your feet tapping and spirits high.